JennyPng/portfolio/jennypng/_posts/portfolio-revamp.md

 - The project gallery mostly redesigned, and I tackled this next - the challenge here was with how to layout the project cards nicely
 - I filled in my project details, refined the css on the home page
 - I then added blog functionality, referencing friends' repos and random medium articles - I wanted something simple and lightweight, so no backend or cms
-- After the basic blog functionality existed, I decided to switch to adding playful visual elements, which I soon discovered would be the hardest part of this whole revamp as I had little experience
+- After the basic blog functionality existed, I decided to switch to adding playful visual elements, which I soon discovered would be the hardest part of this whole revamp as I had little experience...
 - Spent way too long looking for fonts
+- Started vibe coding visual elements with Cursor - moving blob, polaroid hover jiggle, polaroid scroll spread, and project gallery fade in
+- Reviewed the code to actually understand how to implement those things

 ## challenges
 - **Project gallery**: